 The Indiana state legislature has been in the harsh spotlight since passing a Religious Freedom Law that would make religious beliefs a valid legal defense against government regulations.
-This law, backed by the conservative right, was seen as a move to discriminate against or refuse service to the gay and lesbians with state approval.
-Listen to learn how the national media and business community responded - forcing the legislature to pass another bill that doesn’t allow discrimination based on sexual orientation.
+This law, backed by the conservative right, was seen as a move to discriminate against or refuse service to gays and lesbians with state approval.
+Listen to learn how the national media and business community responded by forcing the legislature to pass another bill that does not allow discrimination based on sexual orientation.

 Current Event March 29, 2015

 The first candidate in the 2016 US presidential race has announced he is running for president.
 But there could be a major problem with his candidacy.
 Republican Texas Senator Ted Cruz was born in Canada to an American mother and a Cuban father.
 Cruz was naturalized at birth because his mother is an American citizen.
 He renounced his dual US-Canadian citizenship in 2013.
 But the US Constitution says the US president must be a “natural born citizen.”
 Listen to learn more about what the Constitution says on this issue and what the founding fathers were protecting against when they included this requirement in Article 2.

 Current Event March 26, 2015

 In the U.S. all voters are required to cast their ballots in the district that’s been assigned to them by their state legislature.
 The state has the power to create and change legislative districts.
 In some states legislative districts look like jigsaw puzzles, created to increase the chance that the party in power remains in power.
 This process is called gerrymandering.
 Some states are fighting this practice by creating independent commissions to control redistricting.
 One case has risen to the U.S. Supreme court, where the constitutionality of independent commissions is being challenged.